-6. COMMITMENTS AND CONTINGENCIES
+9. COMMITMENTS AND CONTINGENCIES

 The developer of the land within the District has incurred costs related to construction of facilities.
 Such costs may be reimbursable to the developer by the District from proceeds of future District bond issues, subject to approval by the Texas Commission on Environmental Quality.
-The District, as of September 30, 2020, has recorded no liability pertaining to such costs.
-As of September 30, 2020, the District has not issued any unlimited tax bonds.
+The District, as of September 30, 2021, has recorded no liability pertaining to such costs.